Putting the ‘Gee!’ into the Genome: Metabolomics & Human Genomics Studies

 We cannot rely on genomics to tell us about the state of our health.
 Genomics can only tell us about the potential risk of developing a disease sometime in the future.
 We need measurements that tell us about the state of our health now.
 We are all individuals; our metabolisms are different one from the other, and they can confer upon us disease just as easily as they can protect us from it.
 Metabolomics is a powerful tool to help us understand that.
 One of the most compelling conclusions to draw from genomics studies that have also collected metabolomics data is that we should consider using metabolic screening more routinely to understand chemical uniqueness and its impact on individual health.

-If you would like to learn more about metabolomics coupled with genomics, you can download our free eBook Bringing the Genome to Life with Metabolomics: A “Sentinel” for the Genome-Phenotype Relationship.
+If you would like to learn more about metabolomics coupled with genomics, contact us today.

 1. Guo, L. et al. Plasma metabolomics profiles enhance precision medicine for volunteers of normal health.
 Proc.
 Natl.
 Acad.
 Sci USA 112, E4901-E4910 (2015)